Glorious Technicolor, Breathtaking CinemaScope, And Stereophonic Sound!

 Most successful during individual sequences mixing a variety of dance-styles with witty scoring – the film’s first big musical number involves Caron’s character wondering who her rich sponsor might possibly be, with Astaire performing in different guises as a broad comic hoofer, a “dangerous” tango dancer, and, finally, a ballet-dancing “guardian angel” – the songs and dances, effective as they individually are, seem curiously few and far between in the film’s 126-minute running time, and eventually seem to be overtaken by the dialogue and plot which, while also effective on their own, increasingly do not lend themselves well to the more seamless demands of the screen musical.
 In this regard, then, the de rigueur post-An American in Paris (1951) extended ballet that climaxes the film – a form which Astaire had very successfully incorporated as the famous “Girl Hunt” sequence into his previous musical, The Band Wagon (1953) – here seems almost tacked-on, with Astaire relegated for a full 12 minutes as a mere onlooker to the Leslie Caron-danced, Roland Petit-choreographed, elaborately fantasy-designed goings-on.

 But, ultimately, these are mere quibbles.
 And, one should add, understandable quibbles: as the informative feature-length commentary by film historian and musicals expert Ken Barnes, conversing with Astaire’s daughter Ava Astaire McKenzie, makes clear, the Hollywood musical was in a state of decline in the mid-1950s – victim of changes in popular taste – and Astaire himself would only make three more screen musicals in his career.
 For a performer like Astaire, the “clear line” of both his performance style and the straightforward appeal of his most successful musicals – from his earliest Art Deco fantasies with Ginger Rogers such as Top Hat (1935) and Shall We Dance (1937) to his later Technicolor dreams with Judy Garland and others in Easter Parade (1948) and Royal Wedding (1951) – was possibly blurred by over-elaborate distraction (Technicolor!
 CinemaScope!
 Stereophonic Sound!) from the screen-direct qualities which had so excited audiences from Astaire’s first screen appearances a full 22 years earlier in Dancing Lady and Flying Down to Rio (both 1933).
-In many respects, the slow decline of the genre was not so much that musicals increasingly relied on a more elaborate presentation to capture an audience’s attention, but rather that no single performer of the caliber of Gene Kelly, Judy Garland, and Fred Astaire himself arose to take their screen musical-commanding places; and, moreover, studios somehow lost sight of what to do with their greatest singers and dancers when they actually had them.
+In many respects, the slow decline of the genre was not so much that musicals increasingly relied on a more elaborate presentation to capture an audience’s attention, but rather that no single performer of the caliber of Gene Kelly, Judy Garland, or, indeed, Fred Astaire would emerge to take their screen musical-commanding places.
+In the awkward post-classic musical shuffle, then, studios somehow lost sight of what to do with their greatest singers and dancers when they actually had them.

 Admirable and entertaining as this DeLuxe Color, Cinemascope, 4-Track Stereo production is – and Kino Lorber has here given the film its best possible home video presentation, with a clear and crisp picture and a soundtrack that preserves its multi-directional aural qualities – Daddy Long Legs ultimately comes off as a fairly decent, solid mid-1950s screen effort that nonetheless fails to fully capitalize on its greatest asset: particularly, a virtuoso, screen-charismatic dancer – in an elegant single-take and in a head-to-heels long-shot – gliding effortlessly in front of the camera.